AlexH-HankIT/phpietadmin-gui/README.md

 # phpietadmin
 Phpietadmin is an easy to use webinterface to control the iscsi enterprise target (iet) daemon (http://sourceforge.net/projects/iscsitarget/) written in php and javascript.

+## Features
+### Dashboard
+The dashboard provides a quick overview about your system and phpietadmin.

+### iSCSI
+phpietadmin enables you to configure all features of the iscsi enterprise target daemon via web, e.g.:

+    * Adding/Removing luns
+    * Initiator/Target allow
+    * User management
+    * Sessions
+    * Settings
+    * Target removal

+### LVM
+phpietadmin currently supports only lvm as iscsi luns!

+    * Adding volumes
+    * Extending volumes (+ notify iscsi initator about the change)
+    * Shrinking volumes
+    * Renaming volumes
+    * Deleting volumes

+..and more.

 ## Intention
 The main reason for developing this was, to create a way to configure the daemon while it’s in use.
 The iet daemon reads the config file only at start/restart.
 Changes after the daemon was started are only possible via the ietadm command line